clustervision/trinityX/doc/ps_controller_storage.rst

 .. note:: The ``none`` use case skips the NFS server setup entirely.
 The ``NFS_EXPORT_*`` variables have no effect, and will all be reset to ``0``.

-.. warning:: ``NFS_EXPORT_LOCAL`` is expected to be enabled for installation of the secondary controller.
-If disabled, the directory must be available locally on the secondary controller before the TrinityX secondary setup starts.
+.. warning:: ``NFS_EXPORT_LOCAL`` and ``NFS_EXPORT_SHARED`` are expected to be enabled for installation of the secondary controller, together with the matching mount resources in the secondary group.
+The only situation where those would be disabled is if the whole TrinityX tree is set up on (a) shared filesystem volume(s), that is/are available on both the primary and the secondary controllers during installation.
+Note that the secondary NFS mount resource can be deleted after installation, if no service running on the secondary controller requires access to the data.

 Additional configuration options for the NFS server are: